Supply chain transparency 101: Traceability at every stage

 What is supply chain transparency?

-Supply chain transparency means knowing where and how all your products are made.
-It also means being able to communicate this detailed information to both internal and external stakeholders.
-That could be your marketing team, your resellers and marketplaces, or your customers.
+It also means being able to communicate this detailed information to both internal and external stakeholders like:

 colorful fabric dyeing by a river in thick rainforest